-How to get rid of dehydration lines on face?
+How to get rid of dehydration lines on the face?

 Are you wondering whether dehydration wrinkles are reversible or not?
 The absolute answer is yes, they are!
 If you have discerned that you are indeed facing off with dehydration wrinkles once and for all, then it is time you do something about it!

-However, it will take a combination of best skin care and hard lifestyle choices to reverse the damage that has been done.
+However, it will take a combination of the best skincare and hard lifestyle choices to reverse the damage that has been done.
 Keep in mind that the vital prevention and treatment strategies that you’ve been using to tame and manage fine lines and wrinkles will, more or less, work the same wonders for treating dehydration lines.

-Below are 10 tips to start you on your journey to a younger and better-hydrated skin:
+Below are 10 tips to start you on your journey to younger and better-hydrated skin:

 It won’t be easy to admit but, admit it anyway for your own sake – that there is something wrong with the way you treat your skin or, with the food that you eat.
 It could be the sleepless nights spent toasting away bottles of beer and shots of vodka with your friends or, the one pack a day that you smoke.